-- 2.8 As a result of earlier initial market testing, it is considered that to enable the cost comparison to be undertaken and for the Winter Gritting Service to be commercially viable for an external supplier, a minimum contract duration of 8 years would be necessary as this allows for the procurement and payment of the specialist gritting vehicles that an external supplier would be required to provide.
+- 2.9 As a result of earlier initial market testing, it is considered that to enable the cost comparison to be undertaken and for the Winter Gritting Service to be commercially viable for an external supplier, a minimum contract duration of 8 years would be necessary as this allows for the procurement and payment of the specialist gritting vehicles that an external supplier would be required to provide.
 A shorter term duration makes it less commercially viable for a supply chain to provide the services and this would likely result in no tenders being submitted and therefore remove the ability for the delivery cost comparison to be undertaken.
-Therefore the recommendation for the Contract is for 8 years with an estimated value of £70 million to allow for growth within the budget allocations. - 2.9 The Lots specified are not dependant on one another and will be compared with current delivery costs on an individual basis.
+Therefore the recommendation for the Contract is for 8 years. - 2.10 The Lots specified are not dependant on one another and will be compared with current delivery costs on an individual basis.
 Lot 1 will be an automatic renewal due to the specialist nature of the work and the size of the projects.
-Unless it is clear that efficiencies would be achievable by delivering some or all of the remaining Lots externally, the tender exercise will provide a valuable benchmarking activity. - 2.10 Subject to Cabinet approval and a decision on the most appropriate procurement route, the procurement timetable below is proposed for both contracts.
+Unless it is clear that efficiencies would be achievable by delivering some or

+- all of the remaining Lots externally, the tender exercise will provide a valuable benchmarking activity. - 2.11 Subject to approval and a decision on the most appropriate procurement route, the procurement timetable below is proposed for both contracts.